daniel-dc-cd/block_certs_codex/README.md

 This will create the field `$.xyz_custom_field` in the larger context of the JSON-LD that will later get merged with the information from multiple sources.
 The `value` is the merge tag which is used as a placeholder in the template until information from the csv file can get incorporated.
 The `csv_column` is the name of the column in the roster.csv file which will provide the data for each recipient.

+## Changing the roster
+By default the file create_v2_template.py file will use the conf.ini settings and pull This file is located in the sample_data folder and you should edit this to add more or less recipients.

 Now add the `xyz_custom_field` to the roster_testnet.csv file.
 Your file should look something like this

 ```